Digital Media Projects Lab

 - 2 audio workstations equipped with a Benchmark Analog-Digital Converter, Tascam cassette deck, Audio-Technica turntable and a Mackie mixer to tie everything together.
 The setup is such that we can easily incorporate new analog playback devices into the digitization chain.

-Software at all workstations includes the Adobe CS6 Production Premium suite.
-Station-specific software includes ABBYY FineReader and SilverFast for stations with the Epson 10000XL's.
-The workstations incorporate a fair number of open source alternatives installed as well, such as Audacity and GIMP.
+Software at all workstations includes a subscription to the Adobe Creative Cloud, NVivo, and the Microsoft Office Suite.
+The workstations also incorporate a fair number of open source alternatives, such as Audacity and VLC Media Player.

 - Epson Scan software